wheregmis/openpad/README.md

 # Openpad

-A native GUI client for OpenCode (Claude Code server) built with Makepad.
+Open-source Codex client for OpenCode (Claude Code server) built with Makepad.

 ## Overview

-Openpad provides a clean chat interface for interacting with Claude Code through the OpenCode server.
+Openpad is a desktop Codex-style client that connects to the OpenCode server for chat and streaming responses.
 This is an MVP focused on core functionality: connecting to OpenCode, sending messages, and displaying streaming responses.

 ## Features

-- ✅ Connect to OpenCode server on startup
+- ✅ Connects to OpenCode on startup
 - ✅ Multi-project support with automatic project detection
 - ✅ Multiple concurrent sessions per project
-- ✅ Create chat sessions automatically or manually per project
+- ✅ Create sessions automatically or manually per project
-- ✅ Send text messages with proper project context
+- ✅ Send messages with proper project context
-- ✅ Display streaming responses in real-time
+- ✅ Streaming responses in real time
 - ✅ Rich text rendering (markdown, code blocks, syntax highlighting)
 - ✅ Session management (create, delete, rename, branch, revert, share)
 - ✅ Project-aware sidebar with sessions grouped by project
-- ✅ Permission approval system (inline UI)
+- ✅ Permission approvals inline
 - ✅ Error handling with actionable guidance
 - ✅ Token usage and cost tracking
 - ✅ Diff visualization with colored rendering